 The Serengeti is the most famous wildlife region in the world.
 The name derives from the local Maasai word “Serengit” which means “endless plains” and those plains contain almost 100 species of mammals, over 500 species of birds, and the one-million strong wildebeest migration.
 Along with the wildebeest, the plains contain large herds of zebra, antelope such as gazelles, and if we’re lucky, we’ll see big cats on the hunt.
 In the Serengeti, we will stay in a mobile tented camp right in the middle of the action, leaving early in the morning for best light and following the game where we find it.
-During our three days of game drives in the southern and central Serengeti, we’ll see varied landscape: granite outcroppings called kopjes which frequently have lion photogenically perched and looking for prey, woodlands of acacia overflowing with bird life, stands of trees that offer our best opportunity to spot leopard, and rivers with hippo pools.
+During our five days of game drives in the central Serengeti, we’ll see varied landscape: granite outcroppings called kopjes which frequently have lion photogenically perched and looking for prey, woodlands of acacia overflowing with bird life, and stands of trees that offer our best opportunity to spot leopard.

 The day we leave the Crater to travel to the Serengeti, we will stop at a Maasai village.
 The Maasai are gregarious and welcoming and eager to share their culture.
 This is a special opportunity to speak with them, learn more about their culture, and photograph the people and their village.

 Tarangire is Tanzania’s fifth-largest park and has a huge concentration of elephant, birds, and beautiful landscapes full of ancient baobab trees.
 There are also plenty of herd animals like zebra and wildebeest and that means predators are around – if we’re alert we may see some big cats.
 We’ll start our adventure with two nights in the park, allowing us to explore multiple areas.

 Hot-Air Balloon Ride (optional)